 Higher levels of international investment mean that Canadian air carriers now have access to a larger pool of capital money and can be more competitive.

 These provisions have been in force since June 2018.

 Air carrier joint ventures

-The Transportation Modernization Act set out a new process where air carriers can seek authorization for joint ventures from the Minister of Transport.
+The Transportation Modernization Act outlines a process for air carriers to seek the Minister of Transport’s authorization for joint ventures.

 Joint ventures are becoming more common in global air transportation.
 They allow 2 or more air carriers to work together on specific routes.
 Joint ventures can open up new routes and markets for Canadian travellers, without the need to book tickets on different carriers.

 This voluntary process allows the Minister to consider the impacts of competition (as assessed by the Commissioner of Competition) and the public interest when authorizing joint ventures.
-New regulations stemming from the act also allow Transport Canada to recover costs from air carriers for reviewing these arrangements.
+Regulations created under the act also allow Transport Canada to recover costs from air carriers for reviewing these arrangements.